Nomination Deadline from Colleges: TBD

 The Provost’s Administrative Advisory Committee selects a subset of Outstanding Teacher Award nominees for consideration by the Alumni Association.
 If approved, these nominees will be named Alumni Outstanding Teacher and will be ecognized at an Alumni Association event in the Spring.
 They receive a cash award of $1,000.00.

 The number of Alumni Outstanding Teacher recipients may vary depending upon funding availability from the Alumni Association.

 Nomination Submission Deadline

-Colleges must submit their selected nominations for consideration by the Provost’s Administrative Advisory Committee in PDF files via email or Google Drive to the University Awards and Events Coordinator Judy Austin at email@example.com no later than Tuesday, December 17, 2019.
+Colleges must submit their selected nominations for consideration by the Provost’s Administrative Advisory Committee in PDF files via email or Google Drive to the University Awards and Events Coordinator Judy Austin at email@example.com no later than TBD.

-Note: Each college determines their own deadline for submissions to their college committee to allow review time and submission to the university-level awards coordinator.
+Note: Each college determines its own deadline for submissions to its college committee to allow review time and submission to the university-level awards coordinator.
 Contact your college’s Associate Dean for Academic Affairs for its college committee submission schedule.